newaetech/chipshouter-picoemp/README.md

 ## Background

 The [ChipSHOUTER](www.chipshouter.com) is a high-end Electromagnetic Fault Injection (EMFI) tool designed by Colin at [NewAE Technology](www.newae.com).
-While not the first commercially available EMFI tool, ChipSHOUTER was the first "openly available" tool with extension open documentation.
+While not the first commercially available EMFI tool, ChipSHOUTER was the first "easily purchasable" (even if expensive) tool with extensive open documentation.
 The tool was *not* open-source, but it did contain a variety of detailed description of the design and architecture in the [User Manual](https://github.com/newaetech/ChipSHOUTER/tree/master/documentation).
 The ChipSHOUTER design optimization focused in rough order on (1) safe operation, (2) high performance, (3) usability, and finally (4) cost.
 This results in a tool that covers many use-cases, but may be overkill (and too costly) for a subset of those use-cases.
 In additional, acquiring the safety testing/certification is not cheap, and must be accounted for in the product sale price.

-The PicoEMP tries to fill in the gap that ChipSHOUTER leaves, where cost is a critical aspect.
-This PicoEMP project is *not* the ChipSHOUTER.
+The PicoEMP tries to fill in the gap that ChipSHOUTER leaves at the lower end of the spectrum.
+This PicoEMP project is *not* the
+ChipSHOUTER.
 Instead it's designed to present a "bare bones" tool that has a design optimization focused in rough order of (1) safe operation, (2) cost, (3) usability, (4) performance.
 Despite the focus on safety and low-cost, it works *suprisingly* well.
-It is also *not* sold as a complete product - you are responsible for building it, ensuring it meets any relevant safety requirements/certifications, and we completely disclaim all liability for what happens next.
+It is also
+*not* sold as a complete product - you are responsible for building it, ensuring it meets any relevant safety requirements/certifications, and we completely disclaim all liability for what happens next.
 Please **only** use PicoEMP where you are building and controlling it yourself, with total understanding of the operation and risks.
 It is *not* designed to be used in professional or educational environments, where tools are expected to meet safety certifications (ChipSHOUTER was designed for these use-cases).

 ## Building a PicoEMP